uber-archive/coding-challenge-tools/README.md

 technologies provided that the general client/service architecture is respected.

-Choose **one** of the following technical track:
+Choose **one** of the following technical track (full stack is preferred):

 1. **Full-stack**: include both front-end and back-end.
-2. **Back-end track**: include a minimal front-end.
+2. **Back-end track**: include a minimal front-end (e.g. a static view).
 Write, document and test your API as if it will be used by other services and front-ends.
 3. **Front-end track**: include a minimal back-end, or use the data service directly.
 Focus on making the interface as polished as possible.